aidamohammadshahi/aidamohammadshahi/README.md

 # 👋 Hi, I'm Aida Mohammadshahi

 I’m a machine learning developer and researcher passionate about building intelligent systems that actually work in the real world.
-My focus areas include **Large Language Models (LLMs)**, **Retrieval-Augmented Generation (RAG)**, **Computer Vision**, and **efficient model training and deployment**—with a strong eye on **fairness** and **scalability**.
+My focus areas include **Large Language Models (LLMs)**, **Retrieval-Augmented Generation (RAG)**, **Computer Vision**, and **efficient model training and deployment** with a strong eye on **fairness** and **scalability**.
 I combine strong research foundations with hands-on experience in deploying models and pipelines across academic and industrial settings.

 ## 💻 What I Do